NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Walkthrough.md

 [![GDC Data Model 3](images/GDC-Data-Model-Sample.png)](images/GDC-Data-Model-Sample.png "Click to see the full image.")

 A `sample` submission has the same general structure as a `case` submission as it will require a unique key and a link to the `case`.
 However, `sample` entities require 4 additional values:  `preservation_method`, `specimen_type`, `tumor_descriptor`, `tissue_type`.
 This peripheral data is required because it is necessary for the data to be interpreted.
 For example, an investigator using this data would need to know whether the `sample` came from tumor or normal tissue.
+Additionally, this information is important for bioinformatics processing and harmonization.

 [![Dictionary Sample](images/Sample_Submission_part1.png)](images/Sample_Submission_part1.png "Click to see the full image.")
 [![Dictionary Sample](images/Dictionary_Sample_Part2.png)](images/Dictionary_Sample_Part2.png "Click to see the full image.")